 6 Warning Signs the Bible Gives About Anger

 Check out these danger signs of anger.
-While anger itself is not sinful, it often leads us into sin thoughts and behaviors.
+While anger is not sinful, it often leads us into sinful thoughts and behaviors.

 - Prideful anger is wrong.
 (James 1:20)